raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Session Signaling request messages sent by the client elicit a response from the server, and Session Signaling request messages sent by the server elicit a response from the client.

-An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
-At the very least, this means that a MESSAGE ID MUST NOT be reused for a particular SSOP-TYPE while the initiator is waiting for a response to a previous request with the same SSOP-TYPE, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
-(For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for a new subscription as long as the existing subscription is active.)

 The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
 For example, it is *not* an error for both client and server to send a request message with the same ID.
 In effect, the 16-bit MESSAGE ID combined with the identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a session.

+An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular session while the initiator is waiting for a response to a previous request on that session, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
+(For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for a new subscription as long as the existing subscription using that MESSAGE ID remains active.)

 If a client or server receives a response (QR=1) where the MESSAGE ID does not match any of its outstanding operations, this is a fatal error and it MUST immediately